mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/global-options.md

 * a relative path that will be interpreted as relative to the current working directory
 * an absolute file name

 Nyx will infer the format of the file by the extension, where available ones are [`.yaml`](https://yaml.org/) (or `.yml`), [`.json`](https://www.json.org/).
+When unable to infer the format by the extension JSON is assumed by default.
 This way, if you need to read the file for your own purposes, you can have it in the format that is more accessible to you.

 The suggested name for the file, when used, is `.nyx-state.<EXT>` (so `.nyx-state.yaml`, `.nyx-state.yml` or `.nyx-state.json`).
 It's recommended to let Git [ignore](https://git-scm.com/docs/gitignore) this file.
 {: .notice--primary}